microsoft/msix-packaging/preview/MsixCore/README.md

 certutil -addstore root APPX_TEST_ROOT.cer
 ```

 Installation - Using command prompt or PowerShell, navigate to the directory that contains the executables and run the following command to install notepadplus.msix.
-The -quietUX parameter can also be added at the end ofthe command to switch on the capability.
+The -quietUX parameter can also be added at the end of the command so that users don't see the installer UI.
 ```
 msixmgr.exe -AddPackage C:\SomeDirectory\notepadplus.msix
 ```